 If you have been in an auto accident, it is not only inevitable for you to deal with your auto insurance carrier, you also have a contractual obligation to inform them that you were involved in an accident.
 While you have the right to pursue compensation from the at-fault driver, you may, for a number of reasons, still need to file a claim with your own insurance carrier to access coverage for things such as property damage and medical bills.
 The specific benefits available to you will, of course, depend on your auto insurance policy.
 Even navigating the path to access coverage from your own insurance carrier, however, can be complicated and can even feel like a struggle sometimes.
-Here, we will go through a general overview of the process of filing a claim with your auto insurance carrier.
+Here, we will go through a general overview of the process to file a claim with your auto insurance carrier.

 How to File a Claim With Your Auto Insurance Carrier